AKUA MIND BODY

 Many adult bullies were either bullied as a child or bullied other children, and they use this poor behavior in adulthood as a negative coping mechanism to either boost their self-esteem or to deal with their past trauma.

-In other words, adult bullies are usually battling deep underlying issues, and they use verbal abuse, physical violence, or emotional turmoil to attempt to regain their strength and control within their life.
+In other words, adult bullies are usually battling deep underlying issues, and they use verbal abuse, physical violence, or emotional turmoil to attempt to regain their strength and control within their lives.

 Workplace Bullying